splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Data forwarding (gateway) mode
 ======================================================================

 Data forwarding (gateway) mode is typically deployed per cluster, data center, or region.
-The Collector in gateway mode collects data from one or more Collectors are running as a standalone service, for example in containers, and sens it to Splunk Observability Cloud.
+The Collector in gateway mode collects data from one or more Collectors are running as a standalone service, for example in containers, and sends it to Splunk Observability Cloud.

 For the default gateway config file see :new-page:`data forwarding (gateway) mode configuration in GitHub <https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/gateway_config.yaml>`.